suhailgupta03/smtppool/README.md

 smtppool is a Go library that creates a pool of reusable SMTP connections for high throughput e-mailing.
 It gracefully handles idle connections, timeouts, and retries.
 The e-mail formatting, parsing, and preparation code is forked from [jordan-wright/email](https://github.com/jordan-wright/email).

-### Updates made to this fork
+> ### Updates Made To This Fork
-- adds support for email templates.
+> - adds support for email templates.
 See example below on how to use and generate HTML using templates

 ### Install
 ```go get github.com/suhailgupta03/smtppool```